 They asked everyone to boycott and not to have any dealings with them.
-They wrote the following orders on the skin of a sheep and hung it on the door of Kaaba in Mecca."
+They wrote the following orders on the skin of a sheep and hung it on the door of Ka'aba in Mecca.

-Do not buy or sell to Muslims.
+"Do not buy or sell to Muslims."

-Do not salute the Muslims nor speak to them.
+"Do not salute the Muslims nor speak to them."

-Do not give or take daughter in marriage from any Muslim.

-Do not have any dealings with them.
+"Do not give or take daughters in marriage from any Muslim.
+Do not have any dealing with them."

-"Thus the people of Quraish went on oppressing and torturing the Prophet and his follower Muslims.
-They would throw dirt on him when he walked in the street of Mecca.
+Thus the people of Quraish went on oppressing and torturing the Prophet and his followers.
+They would throw dirt on him when he walked on the streets of Mecca.

-One day Prophet Mohammad (S.A.W.) secretly went out of Taif to convey the message of Islam to the people there.
+One day Prophet Muhammad (s) secretly went out of Taif to convey the message of Islam to the people there.
 But the leaders of that place laughed and jeered at the Prophet.
 They were always intoxicated by drinking wine made from the grapes.
 The Prophet was persuading them to leave this bad habit and was saying that drinking wine has no benefit, it makes man senseless, it badly affects health and more so, it draws man far away from God.

 That day, the Prophet having conveyed to the people of Taif what he wished to about Islam, decided to return to Mecca.
-But on the way the children threw stones and laughed at him.
-When he managed to rid them, he took shelter and rested under the shadow of a grape tree.
+But on the way the children threw stones and laughed at him, When he managed to be rid of them, he took shelter and rested under the shadow of a grape tree.
 He raised his face toward the sky and said:

 "Oh God!
-I complain to Thee for my inability
+I complain to Thee for my inability."

-Oh God!
-I pray to Thee to lead these people to the right path
+"Oh God!
+I pray to Thee to lead these people to the right path."

-Oh God!
-You are the forgiver and kind".
+"Oh God!
+You are the Forgiver and Kind".

-Incidentally Ataba and his brother Shaiba were in the same garden.
+Incidentally Atba and his brother Shaiba were in the same garden.
 On hearing this prayer of the Prophet, they felt sorry.